kiri10ten/Joru/README.md

 # Joru
-A open source job tracking application built using nuxt and rust
+A open source job tracking application built using nuxt and Tauri